Pelican-Elegant/elegant/documentation/content/Appearance and Style/modified-date.md

 Depending on your
 [`DATE_FORMATS`](http://docs.getpelican.com/en/latest/settings.html#basic-settings)
-setting you can put modified date in your reST formated file as
+setting you can put modified date in your reST formatted file as

     :::Rest
     :modified: 2014-01-22 14:30